 Geographic Focus Risk.
-The Fund's investments are expected to be focused in a particular country, countries, or region to approximately the same degree as the Index and, therefore the Fund will be susceptible to adverse market, political, regulatory, and geographic events affecting those regions.
-The Fund is less diversified across countries or geographic regions and generally riskier than more geographically diversified funds.
+The Fund's investments are expected to be focused in a particular country, countries, or region to approximately the same degree as the Index and, therefore the Fund may be susceptible to adverse market, political, regulatory, and geographic events affecting that country, countries or region.
+Such geographic focus also may subject the Fund to a higher degree of volatility than a more geographically diversified fund.

 European Union Risk.
 The economies of the European Union are dependent to a significant extent on those of certain key trading partners, including China, the United States, and other European countries.
 A reduction in spending on products and services exported from the European Union, or volatility in the financial markets of member countries, may have an adverse impact on the broader European Union economy and could adversely affect the Fund.
 Separately, the European Union faces issues involving its membership, structure, procedures and policies.
 The United Kingdom (UK) officially withdrew from the European Union on January 31, 2020.
 Upon the UK's withdrawal from the European Union, the European Union and the UK entered into a transition phase, which concluded on December 31, 2020, and the UK and the European Union agreed upon a Trade and Cooperation Agreement that became fully effective on May 1, 2021.
 The UK, European Union and broader global economy may still experience volatility in foreign exchange markets as a result of these events.
-The UK's withdrawal may also destabilize some or all of the other European Union member countries and/or the European Union would subject its currency and banking system to increased risk and would likely result in increased volatility, illiquidity and potentially lower economic growth in the affected markets.
+The UK's withdrawal may also destabilize some or all of the other European Union member countries and/or the Eurozone.
+The exit of additional member states from the European Union would subject its currency and banking system to increased risk and would likely result in increased volatility, illiquidity and potentially lower economic growth in the affected markets.
 Additionally, the reintroduction of national currencies in one or more European Union countries or the abandonment of the Euro as a currency could adversely affect the Fund.

 High Portfolio Turnover Risk.
-The Fund may incur high turnover rates.
+The Fund may incur high portfolio turnover rates.
 This may increase the Fund's brokerage commission costs.
 The performance of the Fund could be negatively impacted by the increased brokerage commission costs incurred by the Fund.
 Rapid portfolio turnover also exposes shareholders to a higher current realization of net short-term capital gains, distributions of which would generally be taxed to you as ordinary income and thus cause you to pay higher taxes.